Skip to content

 Complete Video Aspect Ratio Guide for Social Media & OTT

 The right aspect ratio can make your video content look its best.
-That’s why we’ve put together this complete video aspect ratio guide.
-This guide includes all the common aspect ratios for everything from making an OTT commercial to sharing video on social media.
+But every platform has slightly different display sizes, requiring different ratios.
+This complete video aspect ratio guide includes all the recommended ratios for everything from an OTT commercial to your favorite social media platform.

 Simply put, aspect ratio is the relation between the width of an image and its height.
 You’ll see this written as two numbers separated by a colon, like this: 16:9.
 If the first number is the largest, you’re dealing with a horizontal image.
 If the second number is larger, your image is vertical.